This page offers suggestions about selecting your travel company. It also provides an average cost per day of various tours and expeditions.

 Below is information on other travel companies that take Americans to Cuba.
 We have listed these tours in no particular order.
 We will add other tours to this list as we become aware of them.
 For more details and links for these tour organizations, please see below.

 Selecting Your Travel Company: There are advantages and disadvantages to departing from Cancún, Toronto, or U.S. cities.
 Up until the end of 2016, most tours from the U.S. left from Miami.
 Beginning in 2017, many tours now encourage travelers to arrange their own flights to Cuba, saving a lot of time and hundreds of dollars overall.
 Many tours use similar travel professionals, hotels, and air-conditioned tour buses, and visit many of the same sites.
 So if one tour is significantly more expensive than another tour with about the same itinerary, I suggest you take the less expensive tour.
-Keep in mind that these prices are current for Winter 2018, and they are now increasing every few months.
+Keep in mind that these prices are current beginning summer 2019, and they are now increasing every few months.
 Here are some things you should consider when picking your travel company.

 Theme or Purpose of Visit: Much information from the past no longer applies.
 If you travel with a large commercial company, you will be traveling on that company’s Specific License.
 No worries.
 If you are traveling in small groups, or with a small, less structured tour using a General License, you can now travel under General License Category: “Support for the Cuban People.”
 This all-inclusive category was created by U.S. government officials to allow all Americans to travel legally.
 (Not everybody in the U.S. Department of Treasury or State Department is a raving, anti-Cuba fanatic!)
 President Trump made a speech this past summer where he indicated that he would make some changes in the travel regulations, but by January 2018, new regulations and guidelines changed very little.
-However, the many pages of regulations appeared to make travel to Cuba more difficult.
+However, many pages of regulations appeared to make travel to Cuba more difficult.
 Individual travelers–those most likely to interact with locals–seemed to be targeted, but in reality, nothing has changed.
 Many individuals sign up with groups, yet travel individually to Cuba to meet-up in Havana.
 Any single person traveling to Cuba could theoretically be meeting up with at least one other person to form a group.
 Even when you travel around Cuba in a group, when you re-enter the U.S., you will be processed through customs as an individual.
 On the rare occasion that you are randomly asked what you did in Cuba, you can honestly reply that you went with a group to support the Cuban People.
 Then show the customs officer a copy of your travel affidavit.
-I personally wouldn’t hesitate to travel to Cuba and back by myself..
+I personally wouldn’t hesitate to travel to Cuba and back by myself.

 Length of Trip: The typical tour of Cuba is 10 days.
 If you want to see the eastern half of Cuba, I suggest a 14-day tour.
 (Cuba is a BIG island, almost 800 miles long, with a coastline longer than California’s.)
 There is a lot to see.
 There are some 7-day tours that focus mainly on Havana, and there are even 4-day tours, but they are very expensive when you figure the cost per day.
 The following material refers primarily to 10-day tours.